abelpz/dcs-js/README.md

 _published:_

 ```
-npm install dcs-js --save
+yarn add dcs-js --save
 ```

 _unPublished (not recommended):_

 ```
-npm install PATH_TO_GENERATED_PACKAGE --save
+yarn add PATH_TO_GENERATED_PACKAGE --save
 ```

-## Regenerate
+## Regenerate the library

-To regenerate the library run the generate script defined in `package.json`.
+To regenerate the library run the `generate` script defined in `package.json`.

 ```